ElectronNET/Electron.NET/README.md

     dotnet electronize build
 ```

-In your default setting we just build the application for the OS you are running (Windows builds Windows, OSX builds OSX etc.), but this can be changed with:
+In your default setting we just build the application for the OS you are running (Windows builds Windows, macOS builds macOS etc.), but this can be changed with:

 ```
     dotnet electronize build win